 Gently wave farewell the clouded

 - Visit: Pepys Library, Magdalene.
 Limited opening times, www.magd.cam.ac.uk/pepys/visiting

 - Visit: Wren Library, Trinity.
 Limited opening times, www.trin.cam.ac.uk/about/public-opening-hours/

-- Visit: Heffers, 20 Trinity St, CB2 1TY, a great university bookshop.
+- Visit: Heffers, 20 Trinity St, CB2 1TY, although it seems a bit tired these days and the layout keeps changing.
 Francis Spufford wrote about it: ‘If your memory was OK you could descend upon a bookshop – a big enough one so that the staff wouldn’t hassle a browser – and steal the contents of books by reading them.
 I drank down 1984 while loitering in the ‘O’ section of the giant Heffers store.’

 - Visit during: Cambridge’s Literary Festival.
 Held twice a year, in April & November. www.cambridgeliteraryfestival.com

-- Sign Up: on A Literary Cambridge Tour at www.inkandstones.co.uk/
+- Sign Up: for A Literary Cambridge Tour at www.inkandstones.co.uk/

 - Visit: The Fitzwilliam Museum – look at manuscripts from Keats and Rupert Brooke’s ‘The Old Vicarage, Grantchester’.